Social Security Survivor Benefits for a Spouse

-Couples who have not started benefits yet - You can maximize the survivor benefit that is available by having the highest earner of the two wait until age 70 to begin Social Security benefits.
+For couples who have not started benefits yet—you can maximize the survivor benefit that is available by having the highest earner of the two wait until age 70 to begin Social Security benefits.
 It creates a larger monthly benefit amount that becomes the survivor benefit when the first spouse passes.

 How Much Will You Get?

 The actual monthly dollar amount you receive will depend on how much money (earnings that were subject to Social Security payroll taxes) your spouse or ex-spouse made over their lifetime.